A surface of degree $24$ with $1440$ singularities of type $D\_4$: Degree

 \begin{quotation}

 \end{quotation}

-The last command shows that, up to a change of coordinates, $f_2$ might be transformed to $y^2+z^2$.
-By standard arguments, this proves that $p$ is a quotient singularity of type $A_k$, for some $k \ge 2$, which can be obtained as the Milnor number of $\ZC(g[2])$ at $p$: however, {\tt Magma} cannot compute this Milnor number in a reasonable amount of time and we need to copy the polynomial $f$ in the software {\tt Singular}~\cite{singular} to compute this Milnor number (!): we obtain $2$.
+The last command shows that there exists a linear change of the coordinates $(x,y,z) \mapsto (x,Y,Z)$ such that $f_2$ might be transformed into $Y^2+Z^2$.
+By standard arguments, this proves that $p$ is a quotient singularity of type $A_k$, for some $k \ge 2$, which can be obtained as the Milnor number of $f$: however, {\tt Magma} cannot compute this Milnor number in a reasonable amount of time and we need to copy the polynomial $f$ in the software {\tt Singular}~\cite{singular} to compute this Milnor number (!): we obtain $2$.
 So $p$ is a quotient singularity of type $A_2$.

-Repeating $12$ times the same method (we omit details), we get that $\ZC(g[2])$ has $96$ quotient singularities of type $A_2$.
-This proves statement~(c) of the Theorem.
+This completes the proof of statement~(c) of Theorem~2.

 Figure~\ref{fig:16} shows part of the real locus of $\ZC(g)$.